xdevplatform/compliant-client/README.md

 1) Create a Compliance Job: ```create_job.py```
 2) Once Job is created, upload a set of Twitter Tweet IDs or User IDs to check for Compliance events related to them: ```upload_ids.py```

-Note: Only one Job at a time can be running, and uploading an ID file triggers the start of procoessing.

 3) Request the status of a Job.
 Determine if a Job was created, whether it is in progress or completed: ```list_job.py```
 4) Request the status of all "active" Jobs: ```list_jobs.py```
 5) Once a Job has the status of 'completed', download the results that indicate which Tweets have been deleted, which User accounts have updates, or some other Compliance event such as geo-scrubbing: ```download_results.py```

+**Some important notes!**
+  * Only one Job at a time can be running, and uploading an ID file triggers the start of procoessing.
+  * The provided upload URL expires in 15 minutes.
+If the upload URL expires before you get the IDs uploaded, you will need to create a new Job.
+  * The download URL expires one week after the Job is created.
+Be sure to download all of your results within 7 days of creating the Job.

 ### Example client <a id="client" class="tall">&nbsp;</a>